WhitakerLab/WhitakerLabProjectManagement/Maxine-Mackintosh/Weekly-Meetings.md

 * SD gave me feedback on my upgrade paper and helped enrich my policy paper narrative
 * JH gave me moral support in quite an unusual and icky week
 * I helped me but having a proper think about next steps. ooooooh.
+  * KW: HA!
+FAB! :rocket:

 #### What did you achieve?

 * Niche skills in ggplot.
 Took a LONG time but was actually very satisfying
+  * KW: YES - I love the new plots! :heart_eyes:
 * Data protection (and the rest) ethics submission initiated
 * Submitted p1 of ethics
+  * KW: Nice! :white_check_mark:
 * Ran an event at GOSH
+  * KW: Aah - I'm so sorry I couldn't come.
+Glad it went well :smiley:
 * Submitted supplement on AI
+  * KW: FUN!
+Fingers crossed.
 * Learning around getting your fingers burnt
 * Achieving a restful state

 #### What did you struggle with?

 * Christ alive last week was horrendus.
 Just generally horrendous.
+  * KW: Big hugs :sparkling_heart:
 * Motivation around the paper drafts, I want to get back to my pattern mining analysis. grrrrr.
+  * KW: I think you're doing a GREAT JOB!
+Heading towards some fun pattern mining times ahead.
 * Following the testing class in the RSE course because of the Python rather than the testing bit

 #### What would you like to work on next week?